 Mr. Wheeler's Class

-Going into a new grade can be fun, exciting, nerve racking, and scary.
+Let the craziness begin!!
+2020 has not gone as any of us had hoped, and I hoping we can get back into school as soon as possible.
+Going into a new grade can be fun, exciting, nerve racking, and scary (Especially this year).
 I know because I’ve done it as a student, parent then later as a teacher.
-What can make it even more scary for you is the fact your child will have a teacher that you have NOOOO idea who he is!
+What can make it even more scary for you is the fact your child will have a teacher that you have NOOOO idea who he is, and how we will manouver this school year.
 I wanted to use this letter to introduce myself, and hopefully ease some of your stress.

 To make a long story short, after a couple job layoffs, I decided to pursue my true passion.
 I began going to school to get my elementary education degree.
 I completed my student teaching at Garner Elementary with Mr. Martinez in 2011.
 After that my teaching career began.
-2 years in Calamus-Wheatland, 3 years in Lisbon, and now coming full-circle back to Garner to be a Gator!
+2 years in Calamus-Wheatland, 3 years in Lisbon, 3 years at Garner, and now beginning my first year at Grant!

-Personally, I have been married to my wife Wendy for 20 years.
-She is a 2nd grade teacher in Solon, where we have lived for the past 14 years.
-We have two children; Payton is a Junior (YIKES), and Tyson who is going into 7th grade.
+Personally, I have been married to my wife Wendy for 22 years.
+She is a 2nd grade teacher in Solon, where we have lived for the past 16 years.
+We have two children; Payton is heading off to UNI in the Fall (YIKES), and Tyson who is going into 9th grade.
 I am a huge sports fan, as you will see in my room.
 I also coach baseball in Solon and at Cornell College.

-I am looking forward to this year, and making 6th grade a great year for your child.
-I know I will not be perfect, but as many of you know, there is a great support staff here at Garner for both your child and myself.
-Please know, your child’s safety and education are my top priorities!!
+I wish I had a great answer to what this year will look like, I know I will not be perfect, but as many of you know, there is a great support staff here at Grant for both your child and myself.
+Please know, your child’s safety and education are my top priorities, and while it may not be school like we are used to, I will do my best to make it a memorable year for all of us.

 I have an open door policy, and I am a strong believer in communication.
 I do ask that you please be respectful of my time to teach your students, and honor my obligations to the school district.
 I believe we can solve any problem with a little communication.